 However, Chelsea are believed to be ready to top City’s bid for the Italy midfielder.

-Former Napoli boss Mauricio Sarri is keen for Jorginho to join him in London once he is confirmed as Antonio Conte’s replacement.
+Former Napoli boss Maurizio Sarri is keen for Jorginho to join him in London once he is confirmed as Antonio Conte’s replacement.

 Chelsea and Barcelona have also been touted as possible destinations for Pjanic this summer, although the £70m asking price has proved to be a sticking point.

 Italian media outlet Tuttosport has claimed City will now return for Pjanic as the move for Jorginho has stalled.

 He went on to make 185 appearances for the club in all competitions, scoring 30 goals.

 Pjanic joined Juventus on a five-year contract in 2016 and has helped them win the domestic double for the past two seasons.